-According to Furadantin (2018), the f-square measurement criteria categorise the value of 0.02 as small, 0.15 as medium, and 0.35 as large.
+According to Cohen (1988), the f-square measurement criteria categorise the value of 0.02 as small, 0.15 as medium, and 0.35 as large.
 Values less than 0.02 can be ignored or considered to have no effect.
-Based on the F square table above, the data shows that the effect of product innovation (X1) on brand trust (Y1) is in the medium category with a value of 0.118.
+Based on the F square table above, the data shows that the effect of product innovation (X1) on brand trust (Y1) is in the small category with a value of 0.118.
 The effect of product innovation (X1) on customer satisfaction (Y2) falls into the small category with a value of 0.026.
-Furthermore, the effect of product innovation (X1) on repurchase intention (Y3) falls into the medium category with a value of 0.127.

-In addition, the effect of lifestyle (X2) on brand trust (Y1) falls into the large category with a value of 0.269.
+Furthermore, the effect of product innovation (X1) on repurchase intention (Y3) falls into the small category with a value of 0.127.
+In addition, the effect of lifestyle (X2) on brand trust (Y1) falls into the medium category with a value of 0.269.
 The effect of lifestyle (X2) on customer satisfaction (Y2) falls into the small category with a value of 0.045.
-The effect of lifestyle (X2) on repurchase intention (Y3) falls into the medium category with a value of 0.116.
-The value of 486 indicates that the influence between variables falls into the large category, and specifically the brand trust variable (Y1) has an impact on purchase satisfaction (Y2) with a value of 0.379 which falls into the large category.
-And finally, the impact of customer satisfaction (Y2) on repurchase intentions (Y3) has a data value of 0.486 which falls into the large category.
+The effect of lifestyle (X2) on repurchase intention (Y3) falls into the small category with a value of 0.116.
+Then, the brand trust variable (Y1) on customer satisfaction (Y2) falls into the large category with a value of 0.379.
+And finally, the impact of customer satisfaction (Y2) on repurchase intentions (Y3) has a value of 0.486 which is in the large category.